antoinearnoud/book-fortran/chapter4.md

 ## Do-loop with OpenMP

 The most commonly use of OpenMP is in do-loop.
 Imagine you have a loop that computes something at each iteration, independently of previous iterations.
 This is the perfect environment to use openmp.
-OpenMP will send the computation of different iterations at the same time on different cores instead of waiting that one iteration is done before starting the next one.
+OpenMP will execute the computation of different iterations on different cores at the same time.
+Without OpenMP each iteration would have to been done before the next one starts.
 Instead of using this
 ```
 program myprogram
   implicit none